Keto AutoImmune Diet: Burn Fat and Inflammation

 The ketogenic diet is a nutrition and lifestyle plan that helps your body use fat (stored fat and dietary fat) rather than sugar for fuel.
 When the body is in ketosis, it utilizes ketones as an energy source instead of sugar.

 Transitioning from a sugar burner to a fat burner with a keto autoimmune diet can have amazing benefits for people with autoimmune conditions.
-The ketogenic diet lowers inflammation, balances blood sugar levels and your mood, improves mental performance, gives you energy, ends cravings, helps you lose excess weight and controls weight gain, and reduces your risk of chronic disease (4).
+The ketogenic diet lowers inflammation, balances blood sugar levels and your mood, improves mental performance, gives you energy, ends cravings, helps you lose excess weight controls weight gain, and reduces your risk of chronic disease (4).

 A major contributor to autoimmune conditions is inflammation.
 The ketogenic diet lowers inflammation by reducing the amount of free radical production, stabilizing blood sugar levels, and reducing insulin levels.
 With lower levels of inflammation and stabilized blood sugar levels, your mitochondria will produce more of the energy carrying molecule Adenosine Triphosphate (ATP).